 The BCH community attacks privacy in the following ways:

 - Focus on peer-to-peer adoption: The best form of privacy is being able to hide in a crowd.
-The BCH community is heavily focussed on creating real commerce links and retail merchant adoption.
+The BCH community is heavily focussed on spreading to as many people as possible while creating real commerce links and retail merchant adoption.
 This reduces the need to interact with centralised exchanges or other privacy-reducing identity checkpoints.
 The more BCH is earnt directly peer-to-peer, and the more places it can be spent peer-to-peer, the more private the entire chain becomes and the more difficult chain analysis is.
-Note that creating this adoption is a community mentality more than a technical issue, and that building more privacy into the protocol itself may make this effort more difficult by raising the technical and user experience barriers to providing and supporting simple end user tools.
+Note that creating this adoption is a community mentality more than a technical issue, and that building more privacy into the protocol itself may make this effort more difficult by raising the technical and user experience barriers to providing and supporting simple end user tools at global scale.

 - CashFusion: Instead of building privacy into the protocol, BCH has built it on top with a technology called CashFusion.
 This lets users mix their coins together in batches that obfuscates the coin history and restores privacy and fungibility if coin tracking would be an issue.
 It is available today with Electron Cash wallet.